geonetwork/core-geonetwork/es/README.md

 ## Manual installation

-1. Download Elasticsearch (up to 7.10.2 for Geonetwork 4.0.x) from https://www.elastic.co/downloads/elasticsearch
+1. Download Elasticsearch (use 7.6.2 for Geonetwork 4.0.x) from https://www.elastic.co/downloads/elasticsearch
-and copy to the ES module. eg. es/elasticsearch-7.10.2
+and copy to the ES module. eg. es/elasticsearch-7.6.2

-   .. info:: Elasticsearch 7.10.2 is available using the Apache 2.0 open source license.
-Newer versions of Elasticsearch use the Server Side Public License, see [faq](https://www.elastic.co/pricing/faq/licensing).
+   > info: Elasticsearch 7.6.2 is available using the Apache 2.0 open source license.
+Version 7.10.2 has a known [date_range](https://github.com/elastic/elasticsearch/issues/69012) issue.
+Newer versions of Elasticsearch from 7.11.0 use the Server Side Public License, see [faq](https://www.elastic.co/pricing/faq/licensing).

 2. Start ES using: